 The government generally allowed access to the internet, including social media sites.
 Internet service providers, allegedly at the government’s request, routinely blocked access to websites or certain pages of websites that the government considered objectionable.
 The government blocked several domestic and international news websites and those operated by opposition political parties.

-The media law defines websites as media outlets, requiring them, as is the case with all local and foreign media, to register with the authorities and provide the names of their founder, chief editor, and staff members.
-Websites are not required to submit to the government hard copies of publications, as is required of traditional media outlets.
+The media law defines websites as media outlets, requiring them to register with the authorities and provide the names of their founder, chief editor, and staff members.
+Websites were not required to submit hard copies of publications to the government.

-According to government statistics, approximately 33 percent of individuals in the country used the internet as of the first quarter of the year.
+According to government statistics, approximately 33 percent of individuals in the country used the internet.
+Unofficial estimates, especially of access of the internet through mobile communications devices, were higher.
 Several active online forums allowed registered users to post comments and read discussions on a range of social problems.
-In order to become a registered user in these forums, individuals must provide personally identifiable information.
+To become a registered user in these forums, individuals must provide personally identifiable information.
 It was not clear whether the government attempted to collect this information.

-A decree requires that all websites seeking the “.uz” domain must register with the state Agency for Press and Information.
-The decree generally affects only government-owned or government-controlled websites.
+A decree requires all websites seeking the “.uz” domain to register with the state Agency for Press and Information.
+The decree generally affected only government-owned or government-controlled websites.
 Opposition websites and those operated by international NGOs or media outlets tended to have domain names registered outside the country.

 Academic Freedom and Cultural Events

-Although a decree prohibits cooperation between higher educational institutions and foreign entities without the explicit prior approval of the government, foreign institutions often were able to obtain such approval by working with the Ministry for Foreign Affairs, especially for foreign language projects.
+Although a decree prohibits cooperation between higher educational institutions and foreign entities without the explicit approval of the government, foreign institutions often were able to obtain such approval through the Ministry for Foreign Affairs, especially for foreign-language projects.
 Some school and university administrations, however, continued to pressure teachers and students to refrain from participating in conferences sponsored by diplomatic missions.

 b.
 Freedom of Peaceful Assembly and Association